hmoraldo/createmap/README.md

 Create Map converts a video to a map of the background shown in the video.
 It works best in videos where the camera movement is orthogonal to the camera direction.
 It works great, for example, in videos of 2d videogames.

+Create Map is a simple example of image stitching / mosaicing.

 For example, Create Map takes the frames of a video like this http://www.youtube.com/watch?v=Aw3AwK74wWQ as input, and then it generates the following background map:

 ![example](examples/example-mario-small.jpg)